Yang111105/World-suicide-data-visualization/README.md

 The project contains a website with several views of the data.
 1. Suicide Chloropleth Map to control the dashboard by year and country with handle clicks which changes all views.
 The views include a bubble chart for Suicides by Age, and pie charts for Gender and Generation for selected Country/Year

-2.A trend line chart page
+2. A trend line chart page

 3. The individual plot pages contain detailed by Age, Gender, Generation and Country